tommygeiger/twentyfortyeight/README.md

 # twentyfortyeight
-Recreation of the 2048 game by Gabriele Cirulli
+Recreation of Gabriele Cirulli's 2048